MicrosoftDocs/windows-itpro-docs/windows/privacy/required-windows-11-diagnostic-events-and-fields.md

 ---
 description: Learn more about the Windows 11 diagnostic data gathered at the basic level.
-title: Required Windows 11 diagnostic events and fields ms.prod: m365-security
+title: Required Windows 11, version 21H2 diagnostic events and fields ms.prod: m365-security
 localizationpriority: high
 author: DHB-MSFT